 If you want to grow potatoes in straw, there are proper, old-fashioned ways to do it.
-Planting potatoes in straw, for instance, makes for easy picking when they are ready.
-You won't have to dig into the hard ground to get them.
+Planting potatoes in straw, for instance, makes for easy harvesting when they are ready, and you won't have to dig into the hard ground to get them.

 You might be asking yourself, "How do I grow potatoes in straw?"
 First, you start by picking a garden area that gets full sunlight.
 You want the soil to be loose, so turn it over once and work in some fertilizer to help the potatoes grow.